alinavoica/Phonebook-GUI/README.md

 # Phonebook-GUI
+**1. Introduction**
-1. The project aims to create a graphical user interface similar to a phonebook, where you can add, delete, or edit contacts.
+    The project aims to create a graphical user interface similar to a phonebook, where you can add, delete, or edit contacts.
 A GUI (Graphical User Interface) is a digital interface where a user interacts with graphical components such as icons, buttons, and menus.

 **2. Technologies Used**